Kneesnap/FrogLord/resources/documentation/froglord/config-files.md

 As described before, **sections** are used to organize different parts of a configuration file into groups.
 But it is very common to attach different sections to each other, creating something resembling a **family tree**.
 When creating a section, the way to choose where to attach it is by choosing the number of square brackets (`[` and `]`) to surround the section name with.
 This is called the "layer".
-So for example, `[Example]` is considered to be on layer one but `[[[Example]]]` is considered to be on layer three.
+So for example, `[Example]` is considered to be on layer one, but `[[[Example]]]` is considered to be on layer three.
-In order to specify which section to attach a new section to, use more layer of square brackets than the section you'd like to attach to.
+In order to specify which section to attach a new section to, use one more layer of square brackets than the section you'd like to attach to.
 Please refer to the example to understand how this works in practice.

 **Example (Think of it like a family tree):**